jpritikin/coach/content/_index.md

 - IFS Level 1 [completed Nov 2022](https://ifs-institute.com/practitioners/all/110287).
 IFS Continuity Program subscriber since Sep 2022.
 Working toward [IFS Certification](https://ifs-institute.com/trainings/ifs-certification).
 - Since I am **not** licensed in Oregon, I cannot describe myself as a *psychotherapist*.
 [ORS 675.020](https://oregon.public.law/statutes/ors_675.020)

+## What does counseling look like?

+As a default, I recommend 75-minute sessions on a weekly basis.
+However, other schedules can be accommodated.
+The duration of therapy can vary depending on your needs and motivation.
+During the no-fee consultation, we’ll decide together what is the best fit.

 {{% columns %}}

 ## Location